phalcon/blog/data/posts/2015-05-25-phalcon-2-0-2-released.md

 - Fixed wrong number of parameters passed when triggering an event in `Mvc\Collection`
 - Now Mvc\Model checks if an attribute has a default value associated in the database and ignores it from the insert/update generated SQL
 - Re-added `Http\Request::hasPut()` [10283](https://github.com/phalcon/cphalcon/issue/10283)
-- Phalcon\Text: Added method reduceSlashes() - Reduces multiple slashes in a string to single slashes
+- `Phalcon\Text`: Added method reduceSlashes() - Reduces multiple slashes in a string to single slashes
 - `Phalcon\Text`: Added method `concat()` - Concatenates strings using the separator only once without duplication in places concatenation
 - Added conditional on Session adapter `start()` to check if the session has already been started
 - Added `status()` function in Session adapter to return the status of the session (disabled/none/started)